selamudawitl04/solde/README.md

-# This diffient project I hava developed when learning vue js with Maximilan Shuwantiger
+# This repo contains diffient projects that  I hava developed when learning vue js with Maximilan Shuwantiger